Ukulele

 If you don’t yet have an instrument then come along and sing with us anyway to see what fun it is and also that it is not too difficult an instrument to play either.

-Contact our Leaders (see above) for more information.
+Contact our Leader (see above) for more information.

 Whilst you are waiting you can also learn, remotely – just click on Play Ukulele!